Brayden-L/Brayden-L.github.io/_posts/2023-02-14-Creak Traffic.md

 * Over-represents favorable results like successful onsights, under-represents unfavorable results like fell/hungs on easier climbs.

 # Analysis
+This analysis will begin by investigating a handful of metrics, and selecting a subset of routes that stick out within that particular metric.
+This is as useful as a data exploration tool as it is to make meaningful conclusions.
+Afterwards, a combination metric can be formulated to identify additional routes that did not qualify from individual metrics, but in combination are notable, as well as provide overall rank for the final list.
 ## Number of Ticks
 Number of ticks provides a good starting point by which to judge a route.
 It is a simple representation for magnitude of use.
 Furthermore, it represents the number of entries by which the other metrics are based on.
 If the number of ticks is low, then the climb is likely not often climbed.
 With too few entries, we cannot be confident that our additional metrics are accurate representations.